AEP-prototyping/AEP-hello-java/README.md

 - [jenkins](jenkins) - example Jenkins pipelines
 - [Jenkinsfile](Jenkinsfile) - Coverity on Jenkins with full + incr scans using GitHub Branch Source plugin
 - [polaris.yml](polaris.yml) - Polaris project configuration

+## a change made to force a build and scans  2024-05-28